 The Imaging Centre is headed by a Consultant Radiologist.
 There are four other Consultant Radiologists and a team of qualified Radiographers to provide diagnostic imaging service for inpatients and outpatients.
-Hospital Lam Wah Ee is equipped with *PACS for seamless transfer, retrieve and storing of digital medical images to improve patient experience.
+Hospital Lam Wah Ee is equipped with PACS for seamless transfer, retrieval and storing of digital medical images to improve patient experience.

 *Picture archiving and communications system (PACS): A picture archiving and communications system (PACS) is a computer network system designed to store, retrieve and transfer digital medical images.
 A PACS integrates image data from system to system, allowing for transfers within and between healthcare settings.
 This facilitates the availability of both images and image-related data at the point of care, as and when required.

 To provide an effective, efficient and comprehensive diagnostic service for patient care.

 |Operating Hours:||Mondays - Fridays||8:30 am - 6 pm|